Plácido Domingo Accuser Patricia Wulf Shares Her Story

 And did you suffer any professional consequences by rebuffing him over and over again?

 No, I didn't.
-I didn't suffer anything career-wise.
+I didn't suffer anything careerwise.
 In fact, it was interesting: He and the company kept hiring me.
 And that was great — I sang in [The Magic] Flute, I sang in Fedora, I sang in Don Carlo. ...
 In fact, in Fedora, I remember asking one of the other leads, "How do I stop this?
 How do I get him to stop bothering me?"
 And the woman said, "You just keep saying no. And he will eventually stop."

 And he did, in your case.

 By Don Carlo, yes, he had slowed down considerably: It still happened, but not nearly as much.
-Plus, I was playing a boy and I didn't look nearly as fetching as I did earlier [Laughs].
+Plus, I was playing a boy and I didn't look nearly as fetching as I did earlier [laughs].

-You have talked to the Associated Press, to CBS, and now you're talking to NPR.
+You have talked to The Associated Press, to CBS, and now you're talking to NPR.
 Why did you decide that now was the right time to come forward about something that happened almost two decades ago?

 I teach voice.
 And if a student wants to pursue an opera career, I feel like it's my obligation to let them know what can happen, and what is happening in this field.
 I hope that it can give a young woman the strength and the courage to just say no to them.
 You don't have to give in to that.
 It's not going to help your career.
 It's not going to make you feel better about yourself.
 Feeling better about yourself will come when you have the strength to say no.